RAF Coastal Command during World War II: Official requirements

 De la Ferté pushed his case hard to Portal to get the resources needed for the spring, 1942.
 Portal had accepted that production of Sunderlands was "disappointing" and it had only just met wastage of the existing five squadrons.
 Portal also admitted a complete "lack of interest on the part of all concerned".
 Portal insisted he would emphasis the Command's case.
 But by February 1942, the expected rate of new Catalina aircraft, which the command expected at a rate of three per week, with a final six to complete a batch of 30 before May, were offset by the move of three Catalina squadrons overseas (No. 209, 240 and 413 squadrons).

 The situation continued in the same way throughout 1942.
 By March, the few suitable aircraft in operational service were not serviceable most of the time.
 By 15 January 1942, de la Ferté knew just one-fifth of his aircraft were operational.
 The situation slowly improved throughout the year despite mounting convoy losses and resistance from Bomber Command.
-By the time John Slessor succeeded de la Ferté as AOC-in-C, he identified 60 squadrons with a total of 850 aircraft, of which 34 were A/S squadrons, operating 450 machines.
+By the time Slessor succeeded de la Ferté as AOC-in-C, he identified 60 squadrons with a total of 850 aircraft, of which 34 were A/S squadrons, operating 450 machines.
 Slessor felt the Catalina was too vulnerable to U-boat flak and the "prima donnas", namely the Liberator with its long range, were not available in sufficient numbers.
 On 18 June 1942 the War Cabinet was told that Coastal Command had only 39 Liberators.
 When it became obvious that the losses to U-boats were becoming unacceptable in March 1943, Coastal Command was finally given sufficient resources it needed.